 Contact Us Today To Start Your Confidential & Free Initial Consultation

-If you have been arrest or charged with dui in San Diego or else where in San Diego County, our defense firm is here to help.
-Located in San Diego, The Sevens Legal, APC is easily accessible from all major San Diego-area highways.
-Fill our our online contact form or call 619-297-2800 to schedule a free consultation.
-We are available 24 hours a day, 7 days a week.
+If you have been arrest or charged with dui in San Diego or else where in San Diego County, a criminal defense firm is here to help.